ycm-core/YouCompleteMe/README.md

 You'll have to learn to ignore them.
 It's a shitty "solution", I know.

+There's an [outstanding patch for Vim that fixes this issue][status-mes], but at the time of writing Vim upstream hasn't yet merged it in.

 ### Nasty bugs happen if I have the `vim-autoclose` plugin installed

 Use the [delimitMate][] plugin instead.
 It does the same thing without